qdtsne

 double qdtsne::Options::final_momentum = 0.8 |

-Whether to infer the perplexity in initialize()
+Whether to infer the perplexity in the initialize()

-methods that accept a NeighborList
+overload that accepts a NeighborList

 object.
-In such cases, the value in Options::perplexity
+If true, the value in Options::perplexity

 is ignored.
 The perplexity is instead defined from the NeighborList

-Whether to replace a point with the center of mass of its leaf node when computing the repulsive forces to all other points.
-This allows the repulsive forces to be computed once per leaf node and then re-used across all points in that leaf node.
-The effectiveness of this option depends on Options::max_depth
+Whether to replace a observation with the center of mass of its leaf node when computing the repulsive forces to all other observations.
+This speeds up the calculation at the cost of some accuracy.

 int qdtsne::Options::max_depth = 20 |

-Maximum depth of the tree used in the Barnes-Hut approximation of the repulsive forces.
-This effectively replaces each point with the center of mass of the most fine-grained partition at the leaves of the tree.
-Setting this to a smaller value (e.g., 7 - 10) improves speed by bounding the depth of recursion, at the cost of some accuracy.
+to a smaller value (typically 7 - 10) improves speed by bounding the depth of recursion, at the cost of some accuracy.

 The default is to use a large value, which means that the tree's depth is unbounded for most practical applications.
-This aims to be consistent with the original implementation of the BH search, but with some protection against near-duplicate points that would otherwise result in unnecessary recursion.
+This aims to be consistent with the original implementation of the BH search, but with some protection against near-duplicate observations that would otherwise result in unnecessary recursion.

 int qdtsne::Options::max_iterations = 1000 |

-int qdtsne::Options::mom_switch_iter = 250 |
+int qdtsne::Options::momentum_switch_iterations = 250 |

 Number of iterations to perform before switching from the starting momentum to the final momentum.